When Is the Best Time

 High Season - Shoulder Season | Spring - Summer - Fall

-Expect a crowded place and fully booked midday tours from April until September.
+Expect fully booked midday tours from April until September.
 It's worse during peak months (June, July, and August) when the light is just perfect.
-Midday tours are jammed throughout the season.
-You have to choose between a crowded place with the magical beams during the season (end of March - early October) or fewer tourists without the beams in the off-season (mid-October - mid-March).
+Midday tours are often sold out early throughout the season.
+You have to choose between a busy place with the magical beams during the season (end of March - early October) or fewer tourists without the beams in the off-season (mid-October - mid-March).
 You may also book a less busy tour in the early morning without the beams in 'light beams season'.
 You can still take great photos regardless of the time of day.
 Another option is Lower Antelope Canyon: Larger area, ladder climbing, fewer beams but also fewer crowds.
 However, Lower Canyon became much busier as it used to be.
 Book mid-week and try to go in the shoulder months (April/September), when there are already/still light beams but without the massive summer tourist crowds.

 Low Season | Winter Visit